Fiber-optic cable: Patch cords

-The buffer or jacket on patchcords is often color-coded to indicate the type of fiber used.
-The strain relief "boot" that protects the fiber from bending at a connector is color-coded to indicate the type of connection.
+The buffer or jacket on patch cords is often color-coded to indicate the type of fiber used.
+The strain relief boot that protects the fiber from bending at a connector is color-coded to indicate the type of connection.
 Connectors with a plastic shell (such as SC connectors) typically use a color-coded shell.
 Standard color codings for jackets (or buffers) and boots (or connector shells) are shown below:

-Remark: It is also possible that a small part of a connector is additionally color-coded, e.g. the lever of an E-2000 connector or a frame of an adapter.
-This additional color coding indicates the correct port for a patchcord, if many patchcords are installed at one point.
+Remark: It is also possible that a small part of a connector is additionally color-coded, e.g., the lever of an E-2000 connector or a frame of a fiber-optic adapter.
+This additional color coding indicates the correct port for a patch cord if many patch cords are installed at one point.

 Multi-fiber cables

 Individual fibers in a multi-fiber cable are often distinguished from one another by color-coded jackets or buffers on each fiber.
-The identification scheme used by Corning Cable Systems is based on EIA/TIA-598, "Optical Fiber Cable Color Coding" which defines identification schemes for fibers, buffered fibers, fiber units, and groups of fiber units within outside plant and premises optical fiber cables.
+The identification scheme used by Corning Cable Systems is based on EIA/TIA-598, "Optical Fiber Cable Color Coding", which defines identification schemes for fibers, buffered fibers, fiber units, and groups of fiber units within outside plant and premises optical fiber cables.
 This standard allows for fiber units to be identified by means of a printed legend.
 This method can be used for identification of fiber ribbons and fiber subunits.
 The legend will contain a corresponding printed numerical position number or color for use in identification.

 The color code used above resembles PE copper cables used in standard telephone wiring.

 In the UK a different color code is followed.
 Each 12-fiber bundle or element within a Cable Optical Fibre 200/201 cable is colored as follows:

-Each element is in a tube within the cable (not a blown fiber tube) The cable elements start with the red tube and are counted around the cable to the green tube.
-Active elements are in white tubes and yellow fillers or dummies are laid in the cable to fill it out depending on how many fibers and units exists – can be up to 276 fibers or 23 elements for external cable and 144 fibers or 12 elements for internal.
-The cable has a central strength member normally made from fiberglass or plastic.
+Each element is in a tube within the cable (not a blown fiber tube).
+The cable elements start with the red tube and are counted around the cable to the green tube.
+Active elements are in white tubes and yellow fillers or dummies are laid in the cable to fill it out, depending on how many fibers and units exist – can be up to 276 fibers or 23 elements for external cable and 144 fibers or 12 elements for internal.
+The cable has a central strength member, normally made from fiberglass or plastic.
 There is also a copper conductor in external cables.